Deploying Microsoft Dynamics NAV Using ClickOnce

-Now you should be done with your ClickOnce deployment.
-Try the ClickOnce deployment.
+Now you should be done with your ClickOnce deployment, so you can test the ClickOnce deployment.
 Run the deployment manifest by choosing \\fileshare\clickonce\Deployment\Microsoft.Dynamics.Nav.Client.application.

-Do not run it from C:\fileshare\clickonce\Deployment\Microsoft.Dynamics.Nav.Client.application.
+Do not run the deployment from C:\fileshare\clickonce\Deployment\Microsoft.Dynamics.Nav.Client.application.
 This will give you an error that the deployment and application are in different security zones.

 Verify that everything works as expected.
-The ClickOnce files are most likely installed somewhere under C:\Users\<username>\AppData\Local\Apps.
+The ClickOnce files are typically installed under C:\Users\user name\AppData\Local\Apps.
 In the next step, you will have to know where these files are installed, so locate the files by searching for Microsoft.Dynamics.Nav.Client.exe under that folder or by typing: dir /s Microsoft.Dynamics.Nav.Client.exe.